 Pay for an enhanced membership.
 LinkedIn offers various upgrade options with specific areas of focus.
 These include one for sales, as well as for HR and employee acquisition.

-LinkedIn is different than the typical social media sites, but, if used properly, it can be just as effective and impactful for you and your organization as the other sites.
+LinkedIn is different than typical social media sites, but, if used properly, it can be just as effective for you and your organization.
 Simply remember the difference in primary purpose, and tailor your approach accordingly.